 The Beginner’s Guide to Bridging Finance

-A bridge loan is also known as interim financing, gap financing, bridge financing, or a swing loan.
+A bridging loan is also known as interim financing, gap financing, bridge or bridging finance.
 It’s a type of short-term financial loan used until the debtor is able to secure permanent financing or remove any existing obligations which are causing the need for the loan.

 Find out more about what bridge loans are >